 NCERT Solutions for Class 8 Science Chapter 9 Reproduction in Animals

-NCERT Solutions for Class 8 Science Chapter 9 Reproduction in Animals are available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 9 Reproduction in Animals are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

-Reproduction in Animals Class 8 Science NCERT Textbook Questions
+Reproduction in Animals Class 8 Science NCERT Solutions

 Question 1: Explain the importance of reproduction in organisms.

 Answer: Reproduction is a biological process through which living organisms produce offspring similar to themselves.
 Living organisms reproduce to maintain their number and for the continuation of their species.
 Thus, reproduction ensures the continuation of similar kinds of individuals.

 Question 2: Describe the process of fertilization in human beings.

 Answer: There is sexual reproduction in human beings.
 Male reproductive organs produce sperms (male gametes) while the female gametes produce ova (female gametes).
 The sperms are ejected inside female bodies where they fuse with ovum and forms zygote (called internal fertilization).
 The zygote begins to develop into an embryo which attaches to the female uterus wall.
 The embryo further multiples into many cells and develops further into a small baby called a foetus.

 (ii) outside female body.

 (iv) outside male body.